The isomorphism problem for large-type Artin groups: Classifying the dihedral Artin subgroups.

 \subsection{Algebraic differentiation of dihedral Artin subgroups.}

-In Section 4.1 we have been able to describe precisely all the maximal exotic dihedral Artin subgroups of $A_{\Gamma}$.
-By Corollary \ref{CoroPresentationMaximal}, they are the centralisers of the form $C(z) = \langle b, abc \rangle$ for appropriate generators.
+In Section 4.1 we have been able to describe precisely all the exotic maximal dihedral Artin subgroups of $A_{\Gamma}$.
 We would like to be able to differentiate these subgroups from the classical maximal dihedral Artin subgroups with a purely algebraic condition, i.e. a condition that is preserved under isomorphisms.
-The goal of this section is to do precisely that.
-The next definition introduces the algebraic notion that will allow us to make such a differentiation.
-As a consequence, we will be able to prove that spherical parabolic subgroups of a large-type Artin group can be defined purely algebraically and are preserved under isomorphisms to other large-type Artin groups (see Theorem \ref{ThmSphericalArePreserved}).
+The goal of this section is to precisely do that.
+The next definition introduces the algebraic notions that will allow us to make such a differentiation.

 \begin{defi} A maximal dihedral Artin subgroup $H_1$ of $A_{\Gamma}$ has \textbf{isolated intersections} if there exists a maximal dihedral Artin subgroup $H_2 \leq A_{\Gamma}$ distinct from $H_1$ such that there is no other maximal dihedral Artin subgroup $H_3 \leq A_{\Gamma}$ distinct from $H_1$ and $H_2$ for which